-After completing all courses in the POS/DPR (typically in the fourth semester or at another time acceptable to the Advisory Committee) a written and oral comprehensive examination will be conducted by the Advisory Committee.
+After completing all required coursework (typically in the fourth semester or at another time acceptable to the Advisory Committee), a written and oral comprehensive examination will be conducted by the Advisory Committee.
 In most cases the written examination is taken and, pending the outcome of that examination, an oral examination is taken within 30 days of the decision of the written examination by the Advisory Committee.
 The examination will be passed by a majority vote of the Advisory Committee members and may be taken twice only.
 If a student fails the Ph.D. comprehensive exam on a second attempt, then the student will be considered for an M.S. degree only.
-The Major Professor must submit the results of the Ph.D. comprehensive exam on the Results of Comprehensive & Qualifying Exams form to the COA Administrative Specialist and the Graduate School degree auditor immediately after completion of the exam.
+The Major Professor must submit the results of the Ph.D. comprehensive exam via SOAR on the Results of Comprehensive & Qualifying Exams form immediately after completion of the exam.